×

 All about Diabase and Felsite Properties

 Know all about Diabase and Felsite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase and Felsite belong to Igneous Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Felsite is Arborescent Patterned, Vitreous.
 Diabase appears Vesicular and Felsite appears Layered, Banded, Veined and Shiny.
-The luster of Diabase is not available while that of Felsite is vitreous.
+The luster of Diabase is while that of Felsite is vitreous.
 Diabase is available in dark grey to black colors whereas Felsite is available in black, blue, brown, green, orange, red, tan, yellow colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Felsite are mirror, jewelry.